veryl-lang/doc/book/src/03_getting_started/01_installation.md

 Veryl can be intalled through the official toolchain installer `verylup`.
 We recommend to use `verylup` because it provides some usefule features like toolchain update.

-If you want install without internet connection, you can download from [release page](https://github.com/veryl-lang/veryl/releases/latest) directly too.
+> Note: If you want install without internet connection, you can download from [release page](https://github.com/veryl-lang/veryl/releases/latest) directly instead of verylup.

 ## Requirement